johndoe31415/storage-server/README.md

 backups as well, wrapping it in a script to first wake up the storage host, then run the backup.
 All https is protected with client certificates.

+## Licenses

+## Dependencies
+On the storage/ilo computers: fping, mako, apache2.

 # License
 GNU GPL-3.